The resolution property holds away from codimension three: Flat neighborhoods

 \begin{corollary} Let $X$ be a noetherian algebraic space with affine diagonal, if $V=\Spec A \subset X$ is an affine open subset such that the reduced closed subset $C=(X \smallsetminus V)_{\mathrm{red}}=\Spec B \subset X$ is an affine scheme, then $X$ appears in a flat Mayer--Vietoris square with affine schemes:

 \end{corollary}

 \begin{proof} Proposition \ref{prop:flatnhbd} applied to the closed immersion $C \to X$ yields an affine flat neighborhood $U \to X$ of $C$.
-Thus, by taking the fiber product of $U$ and $V$ over $X$ yields a flat Mayer--Vietoris square as desired. \end{proof}
+Thus, by taking the fiber product of $U$ and $V$ over $X$ yields a flat Mayer--Vietoris with affine schemes, as desired. \end{proof}

 We conclude this section by using flat neighborhoods to improve Corollary \ref{cor:codim1}.